Waxahachie in Ellis County, Texas — The American South (West South Central)

 Topics.
 This memorial is listed in this topic list: War, US Civil.

 Location.
-32° 23.136′ N, 96° 50.884′ W. Marker is in Waxahachie, Texas, in Ellis County.
-Memorial is at the intersection of South Rodgers Street and West Main Street, on the left when traveling south on South Rodgers Street.
+32° 23.136′ N, 96° 50.884′ W. Memorial is in Waxahachie, Texas, in Ellis County.
+It is at the intersection of South Rodgers Street and West Main Street, on the left when traveling south on South Rodgers Street.
 The marker and statue are located on the northwest section of the county courthouse grounds.
 Touch for map.
-Marker is at or near this postal address: 100 West Main Street, Waxahachie TX 75165, United States of America.
+Memorial is at or near this postal address: 100 West Main Street, Waxahachie TX 75165, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Letter From The Alamo (a few steps from this marker); Richard Ellis (within shouting distance of this marker); Ellis County Courthouse (within shouting distance of this marker); 114 South Rodgers Street (within shouting distance of this marker); The Marchman Building (within shouting distance of this marker); 106 West Main Street (within shouting distance of this marker); 1889 Masonic Lodge Hall (about 300 feet away, measured in a direct line); The History of Ellis County/Waxahachie (about 300 feet away).
+At least 8 other markers are within walking distance of this marker: Letter From The Alamo (a few steps from this marker); Richard Ellis (within shouting distance of this marker); Ellis County Courthouse (within shouting distance of this marker); 114 South Rodgers Street (within shouting distance of this marker); The Fires of 1882 (within shouting distance of this marker); The Marchman Building (within shouting distance of this marker); 106 West Main Street (within shouting distance of this marker); 1889 Masonic Lodge Hall (about 300 feet away, measured in a direct line).
 Touch for a list and map of all markers in Waxahachie.